Natural Healing For Stomach Pain

 “Because it removes many gas-producing items, this diet has been demonstrated to be useful in treating stomach discomfort and bloating in patients with irritable bowel syndrome,” Dr. Herrera adds.

-By restricting your consumption of fermentable carbohydrates, a low-FODMAP diet might possibly improve the symptoms of stomach pains, bloating, and other GI issues.
+By restricting your consumption of fermentable carbohydrates, a low-FODMAP diet might improve the symptoms of stomach pains, bloating, and other GI issues.
 (Because this is an elimination diet, you should undertake it under the direction of a doctor.)

 21. Don't Go To Sleep Too Soon After A Meal

 This is particularly useful for those who suffer from acid reflux.
 According to Dr. Herrera, “lying down too rapidly causes stomach contents to go up the esophagus, resulting in an uncomfortable sense of pressure or discomfort, as well as a bitter taste.”
-According to Dr. Kia, you should have your final meal of the day at least three hours before laying down or going to bed.
+According to Dr. Kia, you should have your final meal of the day at least three hours before lying down or going to bed.